The dawning of a dream

 Where are you going first?
 For our first stop, we’ll head north to Philadelphia to see family.
 Then on to the New York finger lakes, west through Ohio, Michigan, Minnesota, the Badlands, Colorado, Wyoming, etc. We have the first three months very planned out, next three months loosely planned out, and final six months have a concept of a plan ;)

 What are you traveling in?
 We are traveling in a pickup truck towing a 36’ 5th wheel trailer.
-We upgraded from our original travel trailer about a year ago and have been very pleased with the extra features and space.
+We upgraded from our original travel trailer about a year ago and have been pleased with the extra features and space.
 It has two bedrooms and 1.5 bathrooms.
 We’ll share more pictures down the road (pun absolutely intended).

 Dreamy, isn’t she?